Hong Kong leader Lee tests positive for COVID-19 after APEC - ExBulletin

 Lee is now isolated and will be working from home, according to a spokesperson for the Office of Business Leaders.
 Other officials in his office who traveled to Thailand with Lee have all tested negative.

-Lees takes aim at forum of Asia-Pacific economies was to promote Hong Kong’s image as the city reopens to the world after imposing severe COVID-19 restrictions for much of the pandemic.
+Lee’s goal at the forum Asia-Pacific economies was to promote Hong Kong’s image as the city reopens to the world after imposing severe COVID-19 restrictions for much of the pandemic.

 During his trip, Lee met with various leaders, including Indonesian President Joko Widodo and Singaporean Prime Minister Lee Hsien Loong.
 In some closed-door sessions, he sat next to Chinese President Xi Jinping, where both leaders were seen without masks.
 He also shook hands with Chinese Foreign Minister Wang Yi, who was wearing a mask.